-Liabilities, including provisions, totaled € 1,225.8 million at the balance sheet date, as against € 1,270.9 million in the previous year.
-Non-current liabilities fell from € 688.7 million to € 686.0 million.
-Non-current liabilities include deferred tax liabilities of € 63.8 million (2010/2011: € 64.4 million).
+Liabilities, including provisions, amounted to \notin 836.1 million at the balance sheet date, as against \notin 861.8 million in the previous year.
+Non-current liabilities increased from \notin 400.9 million to \notin 471.6 million.
+The rise in non-current liabilities by \notin 70.7 million was chiefly due to the taking up of a new promissory note bond of \notin 80 million.
+The non-current liabilities reported include deferred tax liabilities of \notin 35.7 million (2010/2011: \notin 37.1 million).